El Sexto Sentido

-El Sexto Sentido ('The Sixth Sense') is the tenth studio album by Mexican singer Thalía.
+El Sexto Sentido (English: The Sixth Sense) is the tenth studio album by Mexican singer Thalía.
 It was released on 19 July 2005 by EMI Latin.
 Its music spans several modern genres, such as Latin pop, dance-pop and R&B. The album, which also has a DVD version, reveals a lot about the personality and life of its performer.
 It brings more mature, demanding, rhythmic and catchy music.
 The most successful singles of the album were "Amar sin ser amada", "Un alma sentenciada" and "Seducción".
 Thalía collaborated again with the Colombian songwriter and producer Estéfano.
 El Sexto Sentido is an album sung in Spanish, except for three songs translated into English at the end of it.
 The album overall was well planned, well done and played with emotion.

 Four singles were released from the album: "Amar sin ser amada", "Un alma sentenciada", "Seducción" and "Olvídame", all of them became moderate hits on the charts.

 The album was reissued in 2006 as El Sexto Sentido Re+Loaded in Mexico.
 It includes three new songs that did not appear on the original album.
 Two of the three new songs were released as singles: "Cantando por un sueño" and "No, no, no", the latter is a duet with American bachata singer Anthony "Romeo" Santos.
 The reissue was nominated for Best Female Pop Vocal Album at the 7th Annual Latin Grammy Awards.